 I've done over 1000 deliverances.
-But there is no room for complicated expertise here, there is merely a willingness, a do-itness, a why-not-nowness in the face of hurting folks.
+But there is no room for complicated expertise here, there is merely a willingness, a why-not-nowness in the face of hurting folks.

-But all these partcular background details are secondary to actually doing the deliverance.
-Yes Jesus surely read hearts and knows the details of how and why and when people get demonized, but his main point was simply: "Heal the sick, cleanse the lepers, raise the dead, cast out demons.
-You have received with out paying, give wihtout being paid."
+But all thee background details are secondary to actually doing the deliverance.
+Yes Jesus surely read hearts and knows the details of how and why and when people got demonized, but his main point was simply: "Heal the sick, cleanse the lepers, raise the dead, cast out demons.
+You have received without paying, give without being paid."
 (Mt.
 10.8)

 Cast out demons.
 Do it.
 Don't make the problem bigger than it is.

 Yes there are some guidelines, and patterns, and gifts associated with healing and deliverance.
-I studied Charles Krafts' stuff, after a providential meeting in Roswell, NM in 1999, like "Deep Wounds, Deep Healing" (1994) or "I give you Authority" (1997) and have watched and learned from others, but I also know from doing deliverance as God leads, that "now" per God's inspiration is way more important than expertise and background info.
+I studied Charles Krafts' stuff (a scholar at Fullerton), after a providential meeting in Roswell, NM in 1999, like "Deep Wounds, Deep Healing" (1994) or "I give you Authority" (1997) and have watched and learned from others, but I also know from doing deliverance that "now" per God's inspiration is way more important than expertise and background info.

-Now some modern day church folks say these commands were just for the first church prior to the Brit Hadassah or the "new" testamant scripture being written down.
-And these commands and gifts are not needed now because we can go to Jesus direct.
+Now some modern-day church folks say these commands were just for the first church prior to the "New" Testamant scripture being written down.
+And these commands and gifts are not needed now because we can go to Jesus directly.
 That's head in the sand foolishness!

-The Christian is led by the messiah of Israel and every faith institutuition in Israel passed down it's rightful laws and practices to further generations, ongoing communities, and authorized folks to speak and act for God.
+We follow the messiah of Israel and every faith instuition in Israel passed down it's rightful laws and practices to further generations, ongoing communities, and authorized folks to speak and act for God.
 Christ knew that, and said we would do greater things than even he did.
 So if apostles then were commanded to heal and deliver, there's no reason any Christian can't be commanded now to do the same, by scripture and the Holy Ghost.

 Now scripture teaches clearly that apostasy is a sign of the end times.
 Apostasy is good and saved folk gone bad.
-And what will be satan's chief weapon in turning us away from Christ and becoming apostates (faithers gone bad)?
+And what will be satan's chief weapon in turning us away from Christ and becoming faithers gone bad?

 The Lord revealed to me satan's chief weapon, something I wouldn't have ever thought, has always been demonic possession that attacks our personal salvation and witness and effectiveness and thus the health of the entire body of Christ.

-So apostasy is not just upon us because of disagreements about theological fine points and different styles of worship or legalistic turf battles and denominational church survival strategies- it's upon us because folks within the ranks of the apparently saved have subtlely given up on life long discipleship and biblical sanctifcation and spreading the whole gospel in favor of selfishness and the babylonian keeping up of religious appearances.
+So apostasy is not just upon us because of disagreements about theological fine points and different styles of worship or legalistic turf battles and denominational church survival strategies.
+It's upon us because folks within the ranks of the apparently saved have subtlely given up on life long discipleship and biblical sanctifcation and spreading the whole gospel in favor of the selfishness and the Babylonian keeping up of religious appearances.
 And this has led to many of God's people, upon whom he has great compassion, getting demonized all over again.